ne0gl1tch20/Minigames-All-In-One/README.md

 **Minigames All-In-One Launcher** built with Python and PySide6. 🎮✨

 Organize, launch, and manage all your minigames from a single interactive application.
-MGAIO supports themes, game descriptions, achievements, app lock, and a polished UI experience.
+MGAIO now supports **full favorites filtering**, **game saves backup/restore**, **typed reset confirmations**, and a polished UI experience.

 ---